-COPD is not a reversible condition and has no cure yet, but treatment for COPD can slow its progression (smoking cessation being the most important).
+COPD is not a reversible condition and has no cure yet, but conservative treatment for COPD can slow its progression (smoking cessation being the most important).

 What is COPD?